FAQs

 The PowerUp with suspension and Elesmart A5 are slightly less easy to lift and transport, as they are a bit heavier and more bulky.
 The suspension units are probably too stiff to work effectively, however, there is backwards tilt adjustment on the handlebars.
 This reduces the reach and is, therefore, recommended for shorter users and those whose core stability/strength is not so good and who may like to gain some support from the backrest from time to time.

-Do the Attachment require assembly on arrival?
+Do the Attachments require assembly on arrival?

 Yes some, but it's pretty straight forward and the required tools are included.
-There are no assembly instructions but we can provide a video to help.
+There are no assembly instructions but we provide a video to help.

 Will these Attachments be suitable for me?